Scurrlin/repo_sort/README.md

 Okay maybe the world wouldn't look EXACTLY like that if you could sort your repositories, but you get the idea.
 While I love GitHub and think it’s a wonderful platform, I'm surprised that there’s no option to set default sorting preferences.

-Even though this is a minor problem, I've created a lightweight script that uses your profile readme to display your repos using altrenative sorting options.
+Even though this is a minor problem, I've created a lightweight script that uses your profile `README.md` to display your repos using alternative sorting methods.

 ## Getting Started